ucl-exoplanets/pylightcurve/README.md

 A python package for modeling and analysing transit light-curves.

-* Easy search of parameters for current exoplanets
+* Easy search for parameters of current exoplanets.
 * Calculation of limb darkening coefficients.
 * Calculation of exoplanetary orbits.
 * Calculation of transit models.